Have you heard of Edinburgh’s Little Free Libraries?

 - Where: Between the glasshouses and main Science buildings

-- Inverleith is a great place to stay when visiting Edinburgh and we think you’ll love 4/11 Hatters Lane.
+- Inverleith is a great place to stay when visiting Edinburgh and we think you’ll love our Eildon Street.

 Tucked away between Royal Botanic Garden’s glasshouses and main Science buildings is a tiny wooden box crammed full of a great selection of fact and fiction, including plant and garden focused books.
 Also, if you’d like to donate books, you can donate to their Little Free Library at either one of their visitor receptions, at the East or West gates.